Brand & Website Build

 Here is her moodboard.

-From the moodboard she also created a logo moodboard of what she liked from competitors.
-She wanted it simplistic, that is would have a flower specifcially a hydrangea, and potentially have texture.
+She also created a logo moodboard of what she liked from competitors.
+She wanted it simplistic, have a flower, specifically a hydrangea, and potentially have texture.

-From here I started playing with flowers and designs and through communication this is what we ended with.
+From here I started playing with flowers and designs and through communication below is what we ended with.

 Creating the Logo